Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/character.md

   The number of items.
   Default value: `1`
 * `Restock`
-  Determines whether the item is limited stock.
+  Determines whether the item restocks.
-  Set to `true` so items can be restocked.
+  Set to `false` for limited items that can only be purchased once.
-  Default value: `false`
+  Default value: `true`
 * `Type`
   See the type description table below.
 * `Rarity`